bringking/react-web-animation/README.md

 and include it in your application.

 ## Features
-* Animate Single Elements and control play state (play, pause, stop, reverse)
+* Animate Single Elements with a `<Animation>` and control play state (play, pause, stop, reverse)
-* Animate Multiple animations in parallel a `<AnimationGroup>`, controlling them with one timeline
+* Animate Multiple animations in parallel with a `<AnimationGroup>`, controlling them with one timeline
 * Animate Multiple animations serially with a `<AnimationSequence>`, controlling them with one timeline

 ## Usage